 Tony has been closely following the development of Community Energy groups for several years and is a member of Bath and West Community Energy, Brighton Energy Co-op, Brixton Solar and Osney Lock Hydro.
 As cross-college “sustainability champion” he worked with the estates manager of Coleg Glan Hafren to make the college’s operations more sustainable.
 This included organising and gaining funding for voltage optimisation equipment for the 3 main college sites, reducing electricity consumption by over 6%.
 He has a Master’s in Software Engineering.
 At Coleg Glan Hafren and then Cardiff and Vale College, he was a lecturer in computing until retiring from that in 2014 to spend more time on developing Community Energy.

 Emrys grew up in Penarth, and now lives and works in Cardiff.
 He graduated with a BA(hons) from Warwick University, where he was president of the yoga society and founded the university’s first secular meditation network.
 He went on to complete an internship with Oxfam Cymru as a campaigns and communications assistant, using different approaches to engage the public with Oxfam’s work, including social media and event management.
-He currently works as a team co-ordinator for the Arts Council of Wales and maintains an interest in community arts and engagement.
+He currently works for the Arts Council and maintains an interest in community arts and engagement.